saidycebreros/Project_2/README.md

 Then I answered 3 questions for customer retention
 * How many customers enrolled each month in 2013?
 * Is it taking too long for customers to purchase again?
-How many customers have not made a purchase in over 2 weeks?
-(10/01/2013 - 9/30/2014)
+How many customers who enrolled between 10/01/2013 - 9/30/2014 did not make a purchase in over 2 weeks?
 * Where are customers making the most purchases? (catalog, in-store, online)